Farama-Foundation/ViZDoom/README.md

 We recommend using at least macOS High Sierra 10.13+ with Python 3.6+.
 Currently, only for Intel CPU, we will gladly accept PR with M1 support.

-### Windows build
+### Windows
-To download pre-build release for Windows 10 or 11 64-bit and Python 3.6+ just run:
+To install pre-build release for Windows 10 or 11 64-bit and Python 3.6+ just run (should take few seconds):
 ```
 pip install vizdoom
 ```